opencord/cord/docs/install_ciab.md

 The `corddev` VM is a build machine used to drive the installation.
 It downloads and builds Docker containers and publishes them to the virtual head node (see below).
-It then installs MaaS on the virtual head node (for bare-metal provisioning) and the ONOS, XOS, and OpenStack services in containers.
+It then installs MAAS on the virtual head node (for bare-metal provisioning) and the ONOS, XOS, and OpenStack services in containers.
 This VM can be entered as follows: